VOLTTRON/volttron/docs/source/core_services/security/index.rst

 =================

 There are various security-related topics throughout VOLTTRON's documentation.
-This is a quick roadmap for finding security documentaion.
+This is a quick roadmap for finding security documentation.

 A core component of VOLTTRON is its :ref:`message bus<messagebus index>`.
 The security of this message bus is crucial to the entire system.